elunna/nerfhack-changelog/README.md

 * Archeologists start out knowing dwarvish mattocks.
 * Archeologists always get an extra id when reading scrolls of identify.
 * Archeologists start with an extra scroll and spellbook (SLASHEM).
 * Archeologists sometimes crack their whip at animals, scaring them.
-This occurs when hitting a natural 20, and inflicts an extra 1d3 damage.
+This usually occurs when hitting a natural 20, but occurs more often the higher whip skill is advanced.
+This inflicts an extra 1d2 damage.

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).